WikiAgents/WikiAgents/bookstack/init/books/content_task/chain_of_thought_agent.md

 ##### Description
-An agent that uses Chain of Thought to accomplish tasks.
+An agent that uses Chain of Thought reasoning.
+Has Wikipedia access.

 ---